 What this means is that until this global cataclysm comes, the end of the age has not begun and Jesus' coming is not near.
 No matter what theory you hear from even fellow Christians to the contrary, do not believe them.
 Believe the words of Jesus only.
 He said to look for severe global earthquakes and famine as the sign of the end of the age.

 "Take heed that no man deceives you" (Mt 24:4).
 Accept no substitute counterfeit theory that comes down the pike, no matter who says it.

 If you're worried about going through this, don't.
 Prophecy covers how God has an end time escape plan for all his servants.
 You will be able to take part in it when the time comes just because of the same desire to know and follow God's word that led you to find and read this article today.
 Again, don't worry as God has to make an escape plan that we can all qualify for no matter how little we understand of the Bible, how little we pray, how little we fast and how often we seem to fall short.

-In my book, I explain that escape plan and also how an unknown rogue planet could indeed exist and not be detected yet by scientists.
+In my book, I explain that escape plan in detail and also how an unknown rogue dwarf planet could indeed exist and not be detected yet by scientists.
 Also how the mechanics of it passing close to the earth could explain all the things Jesus and Revelation describe, including things not covered in this article.
 (Note, this is not your daddy's Planet X theory).

 Join 30,000 subscribers receiving Tim's new articles and updates by email.
 Understanding Bible prophecy better will dispel your end time fear and bless you (Rev 1:3).